Adam-0203/coding-challenges/HuffmanEncoder/readme.md

 The goal is to compress text data efficiently and then decode it back to its original form without losing any information.
 This project demonstrates the practical implementation of **tree-based encoding** and binary operations in Java.

-To test the code, you can run the `Main` class located in the `src/main/java/huffman/algorithm/` folder.
 ---

 ## Features